 The Flam Railway

 After arriving in the adorable town of Flam, embark on the third primary attraction on the day trip, the Flam Railway.
 The Flam railway is one of the most beautiful train journeys in the entire world.
-The 20 km journey will take you from Flam, through the mountains, and into the Myrdal station.
-Throughout the hour-long journey, you’ll be gifted with mesmerizing views of the surrounding landscape all while enjoying a comfortable vintage-style train compartment.
-You’ll pass impressive mountains, rushing rivers, historical landmarks, and important agricultural landscapes.
-There is even a 5-minute stop partway through the journey, where you can step outside to admire the Kjosfossen waterfall.
+The 20 km journey takes you from Flam, through the mountains, and into the Myrdal station.

 After completing the train journey, you will be dropped off at the Myrdal Station which has direct train lines running back into Bergen.